Graph-Theoretic Characterization of Noise Capacity of Conditional Disclosure of Secrets

 where $J_i$ represents the coefficient assigned to each symbol.

 To satisfy the security constraint, we introduce an additional noise term $Z_1$ to each symbol in $v_{(2k-1)d+1}$.
-This ensures that the resulting signals are indistinguishable from random noise to any unauthorized observer.
-The updated signal assigned to node $v_{(2k-1)d+2}$ becomes:
+This ensures that the resulting messages are indistinguishable from random noise to any unauthorized observer.
+The updated message assigned to node $v_{(2k-1)d+2}$ becomes:

-By adding $Z_1$, we effectively obfuscate the original signal, making it secure while maintaining the structure necessary for correctness.
+By adding $Z_1$, we effectively obfuscate the original message, making it secure while maintaining the structure necessary for correctness.